There aren’t many students who will say they have enough money.

 43. Note Taker

-As some students need help taking notes because of disabilities or other problems, most campuses employee students to do this.
+As some students need help taking notes because of disabilities or other problems, most campuses employ students to do this.

 It has the added benefit that you pay more attention to the lecture when you have to explain it to someone else, so it may help your grades.